Uktavh/Uktavh/README.md

 <h3 align="center">A passionate fullstack developer from Argentina</h3>

 <h2>Who am I?</h2>
-<p>I am a passionate Full Stack Developer with a deep love for technology.
+<p>I am a Full Stack Developer with a deep love for technology.
 My journey in programming began with C++ and Python in secondary school, and since then I have dedicated myself to expanding my knowledge and mastering new languages.<p>

 Today, my strongest language is JavaScript, which I use to build cutting-edge web applications and user interfaces.
 However, my thirst for knowledge and my commitment to continuous learning means that I am always exploring new technologies and techniques, and I am excited to continue growing and expanding my skills as a programmer.